davis-cohen-3/capstone_proj/admin/meeting_notes.md

 Pierce: Monitor is in game, but working on adding new numbers with client.

-Luke: Working a bit more on the views but got to implement some back end stuff.
+Luke: Working a bit more on the views but got to implement some back end stuff. unify coordinates for objects in scenes.

+Carol: Arrow key movements and modular display of buttons.

+Group cleaned up the Jira Board.